enmasseio/distribus/README.md

 host.publish('news', 'My first message!');

-// all subscribers of the topic (on any of the connected hosts) will receive
+// all subscribers of the channel (on any of the connected hosts) will receive
 // the message
 ```